 More questions you could ask: what is personal jurisdiction?
 How does this case change personal jurisdiction?

 See what we’re doing?
 We’re making multiple connections that will help you understand all the various aspects of the case.

 So why do you even need to use this technique?
 The reason you need it is because you don’t know what you don’t know.
 You need a process to move beyond knowledge to comprehension.
 By creating those connections between different concepts, you won’t be fooled by some strange fact pattern on exam day.
 Your professor sees those connections and will test you on your ability to see those connections, not on your ability to memorize a rule statement.

-Don’t misunderstand me; you still need to memorize the rules.
+Don’t misunderstand me; you still need to memorize the rules–I recommend the Leitner box flashcard method.
 But law school exams require you to move beyond memorization into analysis—the kind of analysis that is only possible if you truly understand the material.
 For an interesting article on how students learn, check out this article on how students learn.
 Also, if you need help, you may want to look into working with a law school tutor.